bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/theme-accessibility.md

 Text accessibility involves making content readable and understandable.
 You can achieve text accessibility using the following methods:
 * Color contrast
 * Headings
-* Text size and alignment
+* Font size and text alignment
 * Text links

 ### Color contrast